zacharie-moughanim/ens-rennes-presentation/README.md

 - `date`: the date you want to appear in the title page.

 ## Personalization

+### Title of each slide

+There are several possibilities for each slide's title:
+- `auto` by default, displays the subsection title;
+- `none` displays nothing;
+- or any custom content, via the optional argument `title` of the `slide` function.

 ### Add content in the title